Onemind-Services-LLC/cloudmydc-docs/docs/deployment/SSH Access to GIT Repository.md

 ---
-title: Ssh access to git repository
+title: SSH Access To Git Repository
 slug: ssh-access-to-git-repository
 sidebar_position: 5
 ---

-With the platform, you can easily [deploy your application](/docs/deployment/deployment-guide) from any remote public or private GIT/SVN repository for each of the supported programming languages: Java, PHP, Ruby, Python, and Node.js.
+With the platform, you can easily [deploy your application](/deployment/deployment-guide) from any remote public or private GIT/SVN repository for each of the supported programming languages: Java, PHP, Ruby, Python, and Node.js.

 In order to achieve more security, you can also access your private GIT repositories via SSH and easily clone and update your applications from them.
 In addition, this gives you the ability to work with those repositories, which are located at the private servers, instead of common web-based hosting services for projects like GitHub, GitLab, Bitbucket, etc.